tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the server cannot produce a certificate chain that is signed only via the indicated supported pairs, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
+This fallback chain MAY use the deprecated SHA hash algorithms, SHA-1 or SHA-224, but only if necessary.
 If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST send an "unsupported_certificate" alert message and close the connection.

+Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST send a "bad_certificate" alert message and close the connection.

+Endpoints receiving certificates using SHA-1 hashes MAY send a "bad_certificate" alert message and close the connection.
+All servers are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of phasing out SHA-1 support.

 Note that a certificate containing a key for one signature algorithm MAY be signed using a different signature algorithm (for instance,